Maintaining your finances in Greece after you move

 Greece is a country where a UK pension goes a long way, especially if you use Smart Currency Exchange

-The cost of living in Greece is around a third less than in the UK.
+The cost of living in Greece is around a fifth less than in the UK.
 Some costs, such as accommodation, are much cheaper while others, such as cars and petrol, are more or less the same.
 While looking for a property, you can pay as little as €20 per night for a budget hotel and under €300 per month for an apartment.
 Given that the average salary is less than €600 per month, Greece is a country where a UK pension goes a long way.
 If you use a currency specialist to protect your money from changing exchange rates, it can go even further!

 To gain the full advantage of the price differences it helps to live like a Greek.
 That means buying local fruit, vegetables and meat from the market, avoiding tourist restaurants and making good use of the local buses (car and petrol prices are no cheaper than the UK).
 In your new life in Greece, many of the good things in life are free: the beach, the beauty of the countryside and the friendliness of the people.